scaleoutsean/ibm-block-csi-driver/santricity/README.md

 SANtricity DDP allocates storage in 4 GiB chunks, so on small PVCs (less than 20 GB) you may see allocated more than you think or expect.
 It is recommended to use 4 GiB "units" and over 10 GiB sizes on DDP.
 Traditional disk groups (RAID 1/5/6) allocate precisely.

 There are no quotas or other fancy features.
-Try [santricity-go](https://github.com/scaleoutsean/santricity-go/csi/) for status reporting, or watch your array performance and capacity in a monitoring system such as [EPA](https://github.com/scaleoutsean/eseries-perf-analyzer).
+Try [santricity-go](https://github.com/scaleoutsean/santricity-go/csi/) for status reporting, and watch array performance and capacity in a monitoring system such as [EPA](https://github.com/scaleoutsean/eseries-perf-analyzer).

 IBM Block Storage CSI drivers creates (too?) unique volume names that aren't supposed to be readable by humans.
-And that's fine, PVC names are readable but impossible to memorize anyway.
-This fork attaches Kubernetes PVC metadata tags to SANtricity volumes, so if you use ESC (mentioned above) you can track them in InfluxDB and watch them in Grafana.
-What's injected in SANtricity volume metadata:

-- pvc_name - from csi.storage.k8s.io/pvc/name
-- pvc_namespace - from csi.storage.k8s.io/pvc/namespace
-- pv_name - from csi.storage.k8s.io/pv/name
-- fstype - from csi.storage.k8s.io/fstype
+Use this [santricity-client](https://github.com/scaleoutsean/santricity-client/tree/master/scripts) for Kubernetes-to-SANtricity volume mapping or crete your own.

 SANtricity snapshots must be deleted in strict order of creation, which means you can't delete the second oldest snapshot without deleting the oldest before it.
-Secondly, the API allows "yanking", so deleting a volume deletes without warnings all snapshots and linked clones that depend on it.
+Secondly, the API allows "yanking", so deleting a volume deletes without warnings all snapshots and linked clones that depend on it and deleting a snapshot "disables" all linked clones that depend on it.

-## SolidFire Support
+### SolidFire Support

-There's a "stub" for a SolidFire (iSCSI) driver as well.
-I've been focused on SolidFire CSI (my "CSI from scratch done right" project), so SolidFire support in IBM Block Storage CSI will probably not be delivered unless someone needs it.
+There's a "stub" for a SolidFire (iSCSI) driver as well, but SolidFire support in IBM Block Storage CSI will probably not be delivered unless someone needs it.
+I have a stand-alone SolidFire CSI in Go and it turned out really well (as far as I can tell), so I think there isn't much value in adding SolidFire support here, although it can be done.

-If anyone is interested (OpenShift users, etc.) in getting this done, let me know in Issues.
-Because SolidFire uses iSCSI, adopting it would be easier than it was for SANtricity.

 ## IBM Block Driver CSI Support